sunnysideup/silverstripe-push-notifications/docs/en/INDEX.md

 **You can not use both providers at the same time and you can not really switch between them without some work.
 So choose carefully.**

-## OPTION 1: use OneSignal

-Head to <https://onesignal.com/> and create an account and follow your nose from there.

-At the moment, you will need to copy of our messages on OneSignal to the push-notifications page.

-## OPTION 2: use vapid
+## OPTION 1: use vapid - the vanilla approach

 Please go to <https://vapidkeys.com/> to generate your vapid keys.